v-Rizzy/accenture-travel-chainlink-adapter/README.md

-### Official Accenture Travel Chainlink external adapter created by NetObjex
+# Official Accenture Travel Chainlink external adapter created by NetObjex

 ## Get your own API-KEY

-Use an environment variable to store and export the NETOBJEX_API_KEY To request for a key, enter your org-details and email ID in this [link](https://chainlink-accenture-demo.surge.sh/api)
+### Use an environment variable to store and export the NETOBJEX_API_KEY
+To request for a personal key, enter your org-details and email ID in this [link](https://chainlink-accenture-demo.surge.sh/api)

 ## Install Locally